-This policy meets the requirements of the GDPR and the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.

 In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.